 When River Hongbao first began, the festivities took place at Marina Bay by the Singapore River, hence the word ‘River’ in its name.
 ‘Hongbao’ means ‘red packet’, a monetary gift given to children and unmarried adults as a gesture of good luck and prosperity.
 Beyond symbolic gifts, River Hongbao is a communal celebration that invites people of all backgrounds to gather and celebrate Chinese culture in an inclusive and engaging way.

 River Hongbao began in 1987 when it was first launched by the Singapore Tourism Board.
-This year will be its 39th edition!
+This year will be its 40th edition!
 Each year, the theme of River Hongbao revolves around the zodiac animal of the new Lunar Calendar.
-This year’s edition of River Hongbao will celebrate the Year of the Snake.
+This year’s edition of River Hongbao will celebrate the Year of the Horse.
 River Hongbao is celebrated with a plethora of exciting cultural activities and spectacular displays for the whole family.

 When does River Hongbao take place?